 The courtyard looks even better early in the morning.
 Check out that light. ♥

 Evil eyes to ward off vengeful stares.
 For the unfamiliar, these talismans are meant to protect the bearer from curses cast by malevolent glares.
 Like this: 👿

 Our home in Selçuk — room no. 3.

 Beautiful right?
 As mentioned up top, our room at Amazon Petite Palace was our favorite in Turkey.
 It’s big, fully amenitized, and has a rustic, barn-like charm to it without feeling old.
-Can you believe this goes for just 31 Euros a night (in November) with buffet breakfast for two already included?!
 Love that brick wall and old gas lamps.